 The building is now the Hard Rock Hotel.
 I prefer to think of this Chicago Landmark as a bottle of champagne.

-I wonder how many movies I’ve seen which show the elevated trains of Chicago.
-The Blues Brothers, The Fugitive (the one with Harrison Ford on the run), Ocean’s Eleven, While You Were Sleeping, to name just a few.
+How many movies have you seen which show the elevated trains of Chicago?
+I can recall The Blues Brothers, The Fugitive (the one with Harrison Ford on the run), Ocean’s Eleven, While You Were Sleeping, to name just a few.
 So the bleak look of the parking lot below the century old tracks which you see in the featured photo didn’t come as a surprise.
 One of the amazing things about the USA is that the transport infrastructure is as old as it looks.
 The elevated tracks were finished in 1897!

 What do you call it?
 The Chicago Tribune gives you the definitive answer: the L is preferred over El.